What are Theraplay® Groups?

 Children will bring one of their parents to a session who will join in with the group activities some of which may be one to one.
 Parents can decide who will attend but both parents are encouraged to enjoy the sessions.

-These groups can be helpful for adoptive families waiting for an assessment or any family considering if therapeutic support will help them or wanting to add in more time to connect.
+These groups can be helpful for adoptive families waiting for an assessment, any family considering if therapeutic support will help them or families wanting to add in more time to connect with their child.